D199 Bola Durian Will Give You A Ball Of A Time

 This despite some cultivars that are known to be elongated, elliptical, and irregular.

 Maybe because one durian has monopolised the ball metaphor so much that it uses the word as it’s own name.
+So it can caused confusion when you use the term to describe other types of durians.

 This is D199.
 Bola, which is the Malay word translated to ball.
 In mandarin, it’s called qiu (球) or sometimes mei qiu (美球) which means beautiful ball.